vanhoangkha/Nova-Act-sample/README.md

     """
     with NovaAct(
         starting_page=f"https://en.wikipedia.org/wiki/List_of_The_New_York_Times_number-one_books_of_{year}#Fiction"
-    ) as n:
+    ) as nova:
-        result = n.act("Return the books in the Fiction list",
+        result = nova.act("Return the books in the Fiction list",
                        # Specify the schema for parsing.
                        schema=BookList.model_json_schema())
         if not result.matches_schema: